How to Reheat Ribs (5 Tried and Tested Methods)

 • Beef broth or any other type of suitable meat broth

 You can brush a layer of barbecue sauce on the ribs.
-And if you’re opting for a thinner liquid, you can pour it into a spray bottle and simply spray it onto the meat.
+And if you’re opting for a thinner liquid, you can pour it into a spray bottle and spray it onto the meat.

 1. Reheating Ribs in the Oven